A boatshed and more

 The complementary functions of the shed and the Museum provide a unique opportunity for visitors to find out about Anglo-Saxon times and the environment in which the ship was used and also to see in practice how it was constructed.

 The Boatshed is a steel-framed portal type structure with profiled insulated roof and walls.
 It is being handed over as a “shell” building.
 The Trust is responsible for installing the electrics (lighting, power for tools, heating), public access stairs to the mezzanine, a mess room/office on the ground floor and two offices on the mezzanine floor for supervisors and volunteers.
-The slip is to be restored or rebuilt as necessary, by the developer.
+The slip has been restored, by the developer.

 The internal dimensions are 32m deep and width varying from 19metres at to 15m .
 Minimum head height in the ‘Ship’ area is 4metres.